-- the official TOEFL (Test of English as a Foreign Language) score report unless you completed your secondary (high school) education in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools).
+- the official TOEFL (Test of English as a Foreign Language) score report unless you completed your undergraduate education or law degree in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools).
 Applicants who have at least a 4-year degree from the U.S. or the countries listed above may request a waiver of the TOEFL.
 We require a minimum TOEFL score of 600 on the paper-based test, or 100 on the Internet-based test.

 The application fee is $75 in U.S. funds.

 Submit your application fee in the form of a U.S. postal money order, travelers check, or a check drawn on a bank with a U.S. branch indicated on the check, payable to Yale Law School.
 We cannot accept cash or Western Union transfers.
 We also cannot accept direct deposits into our account.

 You may also pay the fee by wire transfer to Bank of America, New York, NY, ABA Number 026009593; for credit to Yale University Account Number 0050296726 (For international bank transfers, please use the SWIFT number, BOFAUS3N); Attention: Caroline Curtis, Yale Law School Graduate Programs.
 (All bank fees are the responsibility of the applicant.)
 Be sure your name is referenced for proper credit.
 Note that overpayment of application fees cannot be refunded.

 The Graduate Programs office is not responsible for misdirected checks or transfers.